eyupirol/TalkTune/README.md

 # TalkTune
-Talktune
-This application helps to identify signs of speech disorders in children.
+Talktune helps to identify signs of speech disorders in children.
 In this way, early diagnosis and necessary interventions can be made.